 Jackson Hole’s tram is legendary, dubbed by locals “Big Red” or the “Red Heli” since it transports skiers base to summit to Wyoming’s wild steep off-piste skiing.
 The 100-person bright red Tram was revamped in 2008 after 40 years of service.
 Lines form for “first box” early morning with J-Holers locals, and the music blares on your 9-minutes scenic ascent to 10,465’.
 Skiing from Rendevous Peak is all natural, ungroomed, gnarly, steep, the longest continuous skiable vertical in US at 4,139’.
 Did we mention you can download Big Red instead?

 Big Sky’s Lone Peak Tram is like the Klein Matterhorn of Montana.
-This was by far the craziest ski lift in the US when installed in1995, and to this day locals are crazy (ok, ravenous) for their tram laps on some of the most-technical terrain in the country.
-Big Sky’s 15-passenger cars, which resemble two beautiful beer cans, climb 1,500’ vertical up an elevator shaft of snowy chutes and rock bands, where some skiers actually descend the Big Couloir and Dictator Chutes.
-From Big Sky’s iconic Lone Peak at 11,164’ you can see Wyoming’s Grand Tetons, Yellowstone Club, and the daunting terrain, all ungroomed, unrivaled, its 4,350’ vert to the base.
-Or you can download the Tram – you might even get a “selfie” – like a tram all to yourself… just sayin’…
+This was by far the craziest ski lift in the US when installed in1994, and to this day locals are crazy (ok, ravenous) for their tram laps on some of the most-technical terrain in the country.
+Big Sky’s 50th anniversary new tram for 2023 is a 75 passenger, climbing 1,500’ vertical up an elevator shaft of snowy chutes and rock bands.
+The new tram has floor to ceiling windows, and a new pay-per-ride system, costing $10-40 per lap, unless you have the unlimited Big Sky Gold Pass.
+From Big Sky’s iconic Lone Peak at 11,164’ you can see Wyoming’s Grand Tetons, Yellowstone Club, and the daunting terrain, all ungroomed, unrivaled, and 4,350’ vert to the base.
+Or you can download the Tram – you might even get a “selfie” – like a tram all to yourself… just sayin’.
+The steepest skiing at Big Sky is the Big Couloir, Dictator Chutes, or the North Summit Snowfields.

 The Jungfrau of the Swiss Alps is home to beautiful skiing at Wengen, Murren and Grindelwald, think James Bond in “Her Majesty’s Secret Service.”
 The Railway Kliene Scheidegg above Wengen and Grindelwald is the highest and most amazing railway lift to the Jungfraujoch at 3,454m, 11,332’ – the highest rail station in Europe.
 While there aren’t ski trails from here, extreme alpinist do descend from here – don’t even think about it!
 Instead, we suggest you ride the spectacularly scenic train, then have lunch at Eiger Glacier restaurant behind the Jungfraujoch train at mid-station for its stunning glacier views and delicious pastries and chocolates made at 7,612’.
 From here you can ski Kleine Scheidegg-Männlichen vast ski slopes.

 Breckenridge in Colorado offers the highest lift-served terrain in the US.
 The Imperial Express quad delivers skiers and riders to 12,840’.
-Nothing fancy, in fact it’s kind of wild and typically windblown at Breck’s summit, but usually snow loaded as you ski down Whale’s Tail.
+Nothing fancy, in fact it’s kind of wild and typically windblown at Breck’s summit, but usually snow loaded as you ski down Whale’s Tail, Lake Chutes or Snow White.
+The hike to the tippy top (if you opt to) to 13,000′ from the unload of Imperial is “breathtaking” with a steep boot pack climb to the tattered American flag at the scenic, wind-scoured summit.
+You’ll earn your apres ski tall one and tall tales at Breck.

 Telluride’s multi-stage gondola is cool in Colorado.
 The 8-mile, 13-minute ride takes you from the historic mining town up to 10,540’ to skiing and the highly scenic swank Allred’s Restaurant, or stay on to continue to Telluride’s Mountain Village for more ski lifts and a skiers pedestrian plaza (this is where we like to lodge slope-side).
 You can even ride to the next phase – Tellluride’s free parking lot and post office.
 Our favorite is riding the Gondi into town at night (sans ski boots), descending on the box canyon village with its twinkling lights for après ski, and the return ride under cozy blankets back up when you’re fueled up from Telluride’s drinking and dining.